viebel/blog.klipse.tech/_posts/2018-09-16-hello-clojure.md

 5
 ~~~

-# Run a Clojure script
+# Running a Clojure file

 Sometimes, you don't want to evaluate a series of expressions but you want to run a program for its side effects like printing a cool message in the console.
 What message?
 "Hello world" for instance!